Welcome to 2nd Wideopen Scout Troop

 Scout Promise and Law

-In Scouts, we try to follow our Promise and the Scout Law - which are:
+In Scouts, we try to follow our Promise and the Scout Law:

 On My Honour, I promise that I will do my best